-Revision Change Description

-Revision 02 Added known issues.

-Revision 01 Initial release.
+Revision Change Description Revision 01 Initial release.

-AOS-W 6.5.3.4 | Release Notes
+AOS-W 6.5.4.5 | Release Notes

-AOS-W 6.5.3.4 is a software release that includes new features and enhancements introduced in this release.
+AOS-W 6.5.4.5 is a software release that includes new features and enhancements introduced in this release, fixes to issues identified in previous releases as well as the known and outstanding issues in this release.

-See the Upgrade Procedure on page 34 for instructions on how to upgrade your switch to this release.
+See the Upgrade Procedure on page 47 for instructions on how to upgrade your switch to this release.